Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/security/SECURITY_STATUS_REPORT.md

 ## 🚀 Recommendation for Team

-**EXCELLENT PROGRESS ACHIEVED** - The CoPPA application security posture has been dramatically improved:
+**EXCELLENT PROGRESS ACHIEVED** - The CoPA application security posture has been dramatically improved:

 1. **✅ Ready for Development**: Security hooks will protect ongoing development
 2. **✅ Infrastructure Secure**: Core security measures implemented